ssgiit/WebdriverIOHive/readme.md

 ### Node Package Manager(npm)
 We can get **npm** with Node.js

-To verify that you have successfully installed npm, run the following command
+To verify that we have successfully installed npm, run the following command

 ```shell
 npm -v